ksukhorukov/Daemons/README.md

 Thats it!
 Now daemon is working... silently... writing all info to the 'logs.txt' by default

-# How To Get Back The Daemon From The Shadows To The Face Of Light
+# How To Move Daemons To The Foreground

 Just use 'fg' command